-Applications for this course need to be made via UCAS.
+Applications for this course need to be made via the website.

 You will study on the Lincoln College Campus for the full duration of the course, completing professional practice in our on-site Complementary Medicine Clinic.
 There may be options to complete some, but not all, of your clinical practice hours at external training clinics located elsewhere in the UK and Ireland.

-FULL TIME 3 Years - 8 three day weekends per year, plus clinical training
+PART TIME 4 Years - 4-8 three day weekends per year, plus clinical training

-Theory work is comprised of the 8 three-day weekends for full-time students per academic year in addition to online study in preparation for the weekends.
+Theory work is comprised of the 4-8 three-day weekends for part-time students per academic year in addition to online study in preparation for the weekends.
 It is expected that students complete between 20 and 30 hrs of additional independent study per week in order to be successful on this programme.

 For school-leavers we require a minimum of 72 UCAS Tariff points from the following: